Get $399 worth of free accessories with every mattress purchase.

 |California King||$1,399||$1,899||$2,699 or $3,499|

 The Purple and Nectar mattresses are both all-foam beds priced for budget shoppers.
-The Purple mattress costs about a couple hundred dollars more than the Nectar at all sizes, however.
+The Purple mattress costs about a couple hundred dollars more than the Nectar in all sizes.
 Since the foams used in both beds are similar densities, it’s likely that a major factor influencing price is due to the country in which each mattress is manufactured.
-Both Purple and Nectar make their mattresses in the US.

 The Purple Grid technology is another factor that likely contributes to Purple’s higher mattress costs.
 The Purple Grid gives the mattress a responsive feel and aids with temperature neutrality.